Four in the Morning (TV series): Production

+The producers for the project were Parker, Matt Geller, Ari Lantos, Mark Musselman and Jeff Sagansky.
 The series was produced by Serendipity Point Films, on a low budget model of $300,000 per episode.
 It was set and filmed in Toronto, including the Patrician Grill on King Street East and Massey Hall.

+The series was directed by Pavan Moondi with filming beginning in April 2016.
 The majority of filming was done overnight, between 6 p.m. and 6 a.m.
 Maslany said this helped develop a surrealist mindset.

 Episodes

 Themes

 The series considers in-between times when anything can happen.
 Journalist Bill Harris wrote that 4 a.m. marked the behavioural dividing line between "people heading to work rather than staggering home".

 He noted that the plot is suited to this transitional time, when the characters are both "tired and wired."

 David Berry of the National Post noted that experiences at this hour are more definitive for being beyond daily routines.

 Journalist Melita Kuburas wrote that the show is about the moments when the effects of alcohol wear off which "reveal tender, sweet and sad aspects of young adulthood."

 Actor Maslany felt the characters are escaping the frustrations of their daily lives and seeking the unexpected.
 He noted that social codes don't seem to apply in a time when most people are asleep.

 Creator Ira Parker called it a "genre-bending show", more drama than comedy, with elements of fantasy, science fiction, and twists of the absurd which Parker calls "magical realism".

 Harris described it as "a televised stage play [...] more artsy than raw."

 Kuburas noted that the characters are "unreliable narrators" of the story that includes moments of magical realism.

 Maslany stated that these elements show how "anything feels possible" at that hour.

 Jealousy is a major theme, talked about in the first episode and left to build through the season.
 This is exacerbated by a lie told to Mitzi by the ghost of her pet pig, and shakes-up the group.